spyspy99a88b/Group31-final/README.md

 #### Description:
 This web application provides:
-1. An OSM-based map of the squirrels' sighting locations in Central Park.
+1. An OSM-based map of the squirrels' locations in Central Park.
 2. A visualization of the squirrel sighting database which allows users to update or add sightings, and can print a summary of important stats.
+3. A Dajango and Bootstrap based web-design.

 #### Notes:
 1. The sighting map displays exactly 100 sightings.